vazhnov/fork_ansible_contrib_inventory_ec2.py/README.md

 ### tag_destination_variable

 You can use list of tags, separated by commas.
+Absent tags are ignored.
 Example usage:
 ```ini
 tag_destination_variable = Name,Domain